8 Walking Benefits For Your Health

 Unless you are into sculpting your muscles, physical activity need not be either for long periods or of high intensity.
 If you are keen to maintain your health, a mere 30 minutes of walking daily will suffice.

 Scientists have also found that walking lowers the risk of Alzheimer’s disease and dementia.
 Walking is also a great stress buster.
-A nature walk not only calms your brain but also improves your creative thinking abilities.
+A nature walks not only calms your brain but also improves your creative thinking abilities.

-Converting a Walk to Exercise
+Converting a Walk to Exercise: 8 Walking Benefits

 The only difference between a walk and walking for exercise is your form, speed, and duration.

 While walking as an exercise has to be faster than a mere walk, the goal is not to break any records.
 A brisk walk is good enough.
-Of course, how brisk it will depend on your fitness levels.
+Of course, how brisk it is will depend on your fitness level.
 For those who are just starting physical activity, a 20-minute mile is a good start.
 If you are physically fit, try completing a mile in 15 minutes.